NC SCHOOL LIBRARY MEDIA ASSOCIATION |

 |

-Amy RalphMy name is Amy Ralph and I have been an educator for thirteen years.
-I am currently in my eighth year as a media specialist in Lexington City Schools.
+My name is Amy Ralph and I have been an educator for fifteen years.
+I am currently in my tenth year as a media specialist in Lexington City Schools.
 I have a strong passion for teaching both students and teachers.
 One of my greatest strengths is providing and planning professional development for educators.
-Over the last 7 years I have provided a monthly professional development for my staff at the school level.
-I have also presented at our district’s beginning on the year professional development every year.
+Over the last 9 years I have provided a monthly professional development for my staff at the school level.
+I have also presented at our district’s beginning of the year professional development every year.
 I have helped educators grow using their own expertise by presenting and or organizing Edcamps at the district, state, and national levels.
 I have presented at nErDcampMI three times, assisted my district in planning our own Edcamp, and I am the primary organizer and a co-founder of @nErDcampNC.
 I love participating in NCSLMA events.
 I have presented at the NCSLMA annual conference five times and I was a state expert during the first year of the mentor/mentee program.
-Currently I am on the professional development team at the district level.
-I am also a member of the district technology team (I3 team).
-I have a passion for our profession and believe that we play a major role in supporting the students and educators in our state. |
+I have a passion for our profession and believe that we play a major role in supporting the students and educators in our state.

 Hi!
 I'm Robin Williams the new Region 6 Director.
 I have been in school libraries since 2006 in the Charlotte Mecklenburg School district.
 I started my career in middle schools for nine years and have spent the last eight in high schools - I've been at East Mecklenburg High School since 2019.
 As an MLS graduate of UNCG, I am passionate about kids finding a home in my library where they feel safe and welcome.
 I am the coach of our High School BOB team (district champs 2022), I advise a small makerclub, the senior class board and teach a help desk class at my school.
 I have presented at the state level on Makerspaces, Utilizing student helpers in the library, Inquiry in the library, Social Media in the library and I am a National Board Certified Teacher.
 When not at school I'm running around after my two teenage boys, my scout leader husband or one of my five pets.
 I also enjoy reading, cooking/baking and crocheting.
 I can't wait to learn and grow with and from the amazing folks in region 6!